galdre/morphe/docs/core.md

 Morphe's convenience utilities are also anaphoric macros.
 Depending on the utility, some of the following variables are available:

-- `&ns`: the namespace in which the aspect-modified function is being run.
+- `&ns`: the namespace in which the aspect-modified function is being defined.
 - `&name`: the unqualified name given to the function.
 - `&env-keys`: the *keyset* of the `&env` map as seen by the `morphe.core/defn` macro itself (i.e., set of symbols bound in a local scope)
 - `&meta`: the metadata with which the function has been tagged